 Of course, by necessity, this tally excludes trips to apocalyptic futures (The Hunger Games, A Clockwork Orange, and the like), and fantasy worlds (A Game of Thrones, Gulliver’s Travels, and similar), and space (The Hitchhiker’s Guide To The Galaxy, The Martian, and more).

-I’d really love to spend some more time in Africa, so that will be one focus for The Next List.
+I’d really love to spend some more time in Africa, so that will be one focus when I put together my next reading list.
 I’m also surprised that I haven’t yet “been” to Canada or New Zealand!
 It’s been such a useful exercise to look at my reading this way, I think I’ll keep checking in and (hopefully) someday this map will be a sea of green.